fhamborg/news-please/README.md

 By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).

 ### Help wanted
 We are looking for contributors who are interested in maintaining news-please and fixing issues.
 Any help is welcome, but we are also particularly looking for support on issues shown [here](https://github.com/fhamborg/news-please/labels/help%20wanted).
-If you're interested, please send us an [email](felix.hamborg@uni-konstanz.de).
+If you're interested, please send us an [email](mailto:felix.hamborg@uni-konstanz.de) or let's discuss it in the corresponding issue on GitHub.

 ## License
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use news-please except in compliance with the License.
 A copy of the License is included in the project, see the file [LICENSE.txt](LICENSE.txt).